 In an emergency, where treatment is needed to prevent death or serious harm, we may try to contact the person with Parental Responsibility by telephone.
 This is one reason why it is so important to check that we have your current contact details.
 If this is not possible, we will continue to carry out treatment without asking for consent if it is in the best interests of your child.

 Who can give consent?

 Children and young people may be able to consent for themselves, depending on their age and capability or capacity for decision making.

 Children under 16 years old can give consent for themselves if they are judged to be capable of making the decision.
 However, if your child under 16 years refuses treatment, this can be overruled by a person with Parental Responsibility, if the doctors think that is in their best interests.
 Someone with Parental Responsibility cannot overrule such an agreement to treatment made by your child under 16 years.

 If your child under 16 years is judged incapable of making the decision, either due to their age, their emotional maturity or learning disabilities, then a person with Parental Responsibility can give their permission.

 For young people aged 16 years or older, their ability to consent for themselves is judged by the Mental Capacity Act 2005 – further information is available here.

 If your child is aged 16 or 17 years old, the law states that they must be the person who is asked to give consent unless they are not able to the make the decision.
-You can only give consent on behalf of your 16 or 17 year old child if they are legally unable to consent for themself.
+You can only give consent on behalf of your 16 or 17 year old child if they are legally unable to consent for themselves.

-Parents cannot give consent for young people aged 18 years or over, even if they cannot consent for themself.
+Parents cannot give consent for young people aged 18 years or over, even if they cannot consent for themselves.
 In this situation, the proposed treatment will be discussed with you, but the treating team will make the final decision in the best interests of your child.